Log geometry and lifting rational points: Introduction

 \subsection{Acknowledgments}

 The project began in the \href{https://webspace.science.uu.nl/~piero001/index_2023seminarCampanaPoints.html}{Seminar on Campana Points} at Utrecht and D.\ Abramovich's 2024 LMS Invited Lecture Series \href{https://www.lms.ac.uk/events/lms-invited-lecture-series-2024}{Logs and stacks in birational geometry and moduli}.
 The authors were trying to translate the results of \cite{abramovich09ClayNotes} in terms of log geometry.
 We are grateful to D.\ Abramovich for his blessing to do so and helpful correspondence.
 L.\ Herr is grateful to Sebastian Casalaina-Martin for asking about the case of stable maps after a talk he gave at CU Boulder.
 S. Mehidi thanks A. M. Botero for valuable discussions on toroidal geometry.
 M.\ Pieropan thanks F.\ Bartsch for stimulating discussions about Appendix \ref{sec:appendix} and the organizers of the workshop ``Diophantine and Rationality Problems'' in Sofia for the opportunity to give a talk and the participants for asking stimulating questions afterwards.
+The authors thank the anonymous referee for their comments, which improved the exposition of this paper.

 L.\ Herr received partial support from the NWO grant VI.Vidi.193.006.
 S. Mehidi is supported by the NWO grant VI.Vidi.213.019.
 M.\ Pieropan is partially supported by the NWO grants OCENW.XL21.XL21.011 and VI.Vidi.213.019.
 T. Poiret is supported by EPSRC New Investigator award EP/X002004/1.
 For the purpose of open access, a CC BY public copyright license is applied to any Author Accepted Manuscript version arising from this submission.